Koopman-driven grip force prediction through EMG sensing: Results Experimental Validation

-Sections of the optimal spectral mask align with findings from the literature \cite{Konrad2006}, where lower-frequency components associated with wire movements are either attenuated or removed.
-The attenuation is nearly linear, with DC component and 2 Hz fully filtered out, 10 Hz reduced by 50$\%$, and 18 Hz left unaffected.
-Frequencies between 20 and 48 Hz require amplification following an inverted U-shaped curve, starting and ending at 25$\%$, with a peak amplification of 150$\%$ between 32 and 42 Hz.
-The inverted U is followed by a sharp dip at the 50 Hz component, indicating that electrical ground noise impacts the recorded signal.
-The 50 Hz spectral component proves particularly challenging to process, as neither retaining it at nominal amplitudes (typically done with a bandpass filter) nor completely removing it (using a notch filter) is sufficient.
-Our optimizations show that maintaining 50 Hz at 37.5$\%$ of its amplitude preserves enough of the signal’s power for grip force modeling.
-This finding supports the conclusions of \cite{Konrad2006}, which state that a significant portion of the EMG signal's power spectrum is concentrated at 50 Hz and should not be entirely filtered out.
 The next section of the mask targets amplifying the mid-frequency spectra, where most of the signal's power is concentrated.
-As the amplitudes of the spectral components decrease, the mask progressively amplifies them, increasing approximately linearly from 50$\%$ at 52 Hz to 450$\%$ at 110 Hz.
-This amplification trend plateaus at 425--450$\%$ around 110 Hz and extends up to 202 Hz.
+As the amplitudes of the spectral components decrease, the mask progressively amplifies them, increasing approximately linearly from \qty{50}{\%} at \qty{52}{\Hz} to \qty{450}{\%} at \qty{110}{\Hz}.
+This amplification trend plateaus at \qtyrange{425}{450}{\percent} around \qty{110}{\Hz} and extends up to \qty{202}{\Hz}.
 A possible explanation for the need to amplify mid-frequency spectral components may lie in three physiological phenomena related to the spatial low-pass filtering of recorded EMG signals: MU structure, volume conduction, and electrode positioning \cite{Stegeman2000}.
 First, the MU structure introduces spatial smoothing at the signal source due to the scattered arrangement of muscle fibers within a MU.
 Volume conduction refers to the signal's attenuation and distortion as it propagates through biological tissues from the source to the skin surface, where it is measured.
 Finally, electrode positioning contributes to low-pass filtering, as the electrodes capture an averaged signal over the area they cover, further reducing higher-frequency content.
-We conducted a stepwise ablation study on the spectral mask plateau (110--202 Hz) to validate our conclusions.
-We systematically excluded frequency bands in 4 Hz increments, starting from 110--202 Hz and progressing to 198--202 Hz.
-Each step resulted in a lower-than-optimal mean peak cross-correlation between processed EMG and measured grip force.
-Our SA revealed the minimal influence of higher-frequency components (204--498 Hz).
-We performed an additional ablation study by varying the mask from 0 to 5 in this range.
-As no significant changes in mean peak cross-correlation were observed, we set the mask to 0 for the 204-498 Hz range, effectively shielding the system from potential noise in this band.
-This approach to processing sEMG signals is innovative, and some of the resulting observations warrant further investigation for a clearer understanding.
-By applying the signal processing methods outlined in section \ref{sec:sensitivity_analysis}, the processed EMG signals, shown in red in Fig. \ref{fig:proc-est-signal}, demonstrate a clear high cross-correlation with the measured grip force.